-Injury-plagued Purdue scores late, beat Nebraska 31-27
+Injury-plagued Purdue scores late, beats Nebraska 31-27

 WEST LAFAYETTE, Ind.
-(AP) — David Bell scored the go-ahead touchdown from nine yards out with 1:08 to play, and Purdue beat Nebraska 31-27 on Saturday.

-The Boilermakers (3-6, 2-4 Big Ten) took the lead for good after starting quarterback Jack Plummer left the game with a right ankle injury — the latest player to be sidelined on a team plagued by injuries.
+(AP) — Purdue may be forced to adjust yet again after quarterback Jack Plummer became the latest player sidelined on a team plagued by injuries.

+Head coach Jeff Brohm said Plummer will likely miss the remainder of the season with a right ankle injury suffered in a 31-27 victory over Nebraska on Saturday.

+“Probably out the rest of the year,” Brohm said.
+“We’ll get more details on it soon.”

-Head coach Jeff Brohm said Purdue will likely be without Plummer for the remainder of the season after he needed help off the field following a run-play injury with 7:55 remaining.
-Plummer finished 25-of-34 passing with 242 yards, two touchdowns and two interceptions, and he rushed 61 yards on 12 carries.
+The Boilermakers (3-6, 2-4 Big Ten) turned to Aidan O’Connell after Plummer needed help off the field following a run-play injury with 7:55 remaining.
+Purdue took the lead for good with David Bell’s go-ahead touchdown run from nine yards out with 1:08 to play.

+But with three regular season games remaining, the options at quarterback are dwindling.

-The Boilermakers lost quarterback Elijah Sindelar (broken left collarbone) and All-American receiver Rondale Moore (left hamstring) four games ago and have lost three games since, making Saturday’s win that much better.
+Purdue first lost quarterback Elijah Sindelar (broken left collarbone) four games ago, the same game in which All-American receiver Rondale Moore suffered a left hamstring injury.
+The Boilers have lost three games since, making Saturday’s win that much better.

 “It was a big win for our team today,” Brohm said.
 “It has been rough at times this year.
 If you want to win, it’s not supposed to be a whole lot of fun.
 We’ve made mistakes this year.
 We’ve been hard on our guys and quite demanding a bit.
 But you have to back off and allow these guys to play and make mistakes.”

+Plummer finished 25-of-34 passing with 242 yards, two touchdowns and two interceptions, and he rushed 61 yards on 12 carries.

+O’Connell was 6-of-7 with 62 yards passing, including completions to Brycen Hopkins for 10 and 26 yards during the game-winning drive.

-Four plays after Plummer’s injury, King Doerue scored on a 7-yard touchdown run to give Purdue a 24-20 lead with 6:50 to go in back-and-forth fourth quarter.
-Doerue finished with 71 yards rushing on 15 carries and had 31 yards on five receptions, including a 3-yard touchdown catch in the second quarter.
+Purdue took a 24-20 lead four plays after Plummer’s injury when King Doerue scored on a 7-yard touchdown run with 6:50 to go in back-and-forth fourth quarter.
+Doerue finished with 71 yards rushing on 15 carries.
+He had 31 yards on five receptions and a 3-yard touchdown catch in the second quarter.

+The Cornhuskers (4-5, 2-4) regained the lead with a 4-yard touchdown run by quarterback Adrian Martinez with 4:21 to play.

-Adrian Martinez was 22 of 39 for 247 yards passing and an interception for the Cornhuskers (4-5, 2-4), who have lost four of their last five games and two straight to the Boilermakers.
-Martinez rushed for 58 yards on 12 carries and scored twice.
+Martinez was 22 of 39 for 247 yards passing and an interception.
+He rushed for 58 yards on 12 carries and scored twice for the Cornhuskers, who have lost two straight to Purdue and four of their last five games overall.

+“The last two games are games we easily could have won and we didn’t for a lot of reasons,” Nebraska coach Scott Frost said.
+“Collectively we made too many mistakes and should have really been ahead at halftime.
+Probably ahead by quite a bit.
+Instead we find ourselves in the hole at halftime.
+Sooner or later that stuff has to stop.”

+The Cornhuskers took a 10-0 lead in the first quarter, but the Boilermakers scored twice in the second to take a 14-10 halftime lead.

 THE TAKEAWAY